JovarkOS/jovarkos-iso/README.md

 For example `/etc/config.txt` would go in `airootfs/etc/config.txt` <br />

 # Building
+Start out by making working and output directories. <br />
 Run `make` to build the iso. <br />
 Once it's done, it should be in ouput.
 You can then run it with qemu/virtualbox.